schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 (zero) address in a network or subnet cannot be used as an ordinary unicast node address.

-Before those standard were finalized, one popular IPv4 implementation, 4.2 BSD used the zero node address for broadcast, rather than the all-ones node address.
+Before those standards were finalized, one popular IPv4 implementation, 4.2 BSD, used the zero node address for broadcast, rather than the all-ones node address.
 When these mismatched implementations tried to interoperate on an Ethernet, it was easy to produce "broadcast storms" that would consume all available network bandwidth until manually